gbinal/Education-API-RFI/response_material.md

 ## Option 1 - Uber-Fast Response

-Email [APIRFI@ed.gov] with a subject like "RFI #2014-08649 response" and include one or more to-the-point response like
+Email [APIRFI@ed.gov] with a subject like "RFI #2014-08649 response" and include one or more to-the-point response like:
 * Please make more APIs available for higher education data.
 * Please make all financial aid transactions available as write APIs.
 * All public data from the Department of Education should be queryable through an API.